RULES OF OUR LEAGUE

-(I) A Player may not be registered for a Club nor transferred to another Club in the Competition after 28th February except by special permission of the Management Committee.
+(i) A Player may not be registered for a Club nor transferred to another Club in the Competition after 31st March except by special permission of the Management Committee.

-(J) A Club shall keep a list of the Players it registers and a record of all matches in which those Players have played for the Club, and shall produce such records upon demand by the Management Committee.
+J. A Club shall keep a list of the Players it registers and a record of all matches in which those Players have played for the Club on Full Time, and shall produce such records upon demand by the Management Committee.

 In the event of a Non Contract Player without a written contract changing his status to that of a Contract Player with the same Club, another Club in the Competition or with a club in another competition his registration as a Non Contract Player will automatically be cancelled and declared void unless the Club conforms to the exception detailed in Rule 18(B)(i).

-- To play open age football the player must have achieved the age of 16.
+(iii) To play open age football the player must have achieved the age of 16

 Any Club wishing to change its colours during the Playing Season must obtain permission from the Management Committee.